dsefer-mch/WotlkData/README.md

 AiCore Scraping Project
 Scrapes World of warcraft (The Lich King v3.5.5) in game character inventory items.
+This is a web-site, I'm familiar with and is easy to scrape.
+It doesn't get reguary changes (if it get any changes at all).

 ## About the game